-It is Spring, a time when mild temperatures bring homeowners outside to rake up old grass or tend to new flowers poking up their heads.
+It is almost Spring, a time when mild temperatures bring homeowners outside to rake up old grass or tend to new flowers poking up their heads.
 But no one expects to find what Martin Luther King Jr. found on the front lawn of his new house in April of 1960 -- a burned cross.
-Clad in a dark suit, tie and dress shoes, with his little boy standing beside him, Dr. King nonchalantly bent down and pulled out the calling card of the Ku Klux Klan.
+No one could pretend that it wasn't there.
+Even his young son, who stood at his side, seemed to know what is going on, his head downcast, his hand partially covering his face.
+However, clad in a dark suit, tie and dress shoes, Dr. King nonchalantly bent down and pulled out the calling card of the Ku Klux Klan.
 Most of us would not do such an act with nonchalance.
-However, given what the black civil rights leader how already endured in his young life, it was completely within his character.
+Yet, given what the black civil rights leader had already endured in his young life, it was completely within his character.

 Martin Luther King Jr. received dozens of death threats due to his role as a civil rights leader.
 In 1956, Dr. King's Alabama house was bombed, blowing the windows out and damaging the front porch.
 King was just relieved to hear that his wife and children were unharmed; speaking to an angry crowd after the bombing, he warned: "He who lives by the sword will perish by the sword...We must meet hate with love."
 In 1958, Dr. King travelled to New York City for a book signing in Harlem where he was stabbed by an assailant and rushed to the hospital.
 Death threats were part and parcel of his job: Dr. King would not be intimidated.